 - Fishers need to check the restrictions on fishing sites at kalastusrajoitus.fi (In Finnish).

 A 35-km marked cycling route begins in Salo, runs through Teijo National Park and ends in Strömma in Kemiö.
-More information on the route (www.salo.fi, in Finnish).
+More information on the The Coastal Route (www.rannikkoreitti.fi).

 The trails in Teijo are ideal for mountain biking.
 Variations in altitude provide plenty of challenges.
 Please stay on the clearly visible tracks and pay attention to other hikers.
 There are also many forest roads closed to motor traffic, the terrain of which is suitable for ordinary bikes.